“Google's newest Pixel again has a winning camera, and again falters on battery life.”

 In our standard video playback test, where we play a 1080p YouTube video on max brightness over Wi-Fi, the Pixel 4 XL lasted 9 hours and 31 minutes.
 That’s respectable, but falls behind competitors like the iPhone 11 Pro, which scored 12 hours and 30 minutes, and the OnePlus 7T Pro, which lasted 12 hours and 19 minutes.

 It’s a shame Google didn’t opt to upgrade its fast-charging tech, either.
-It still uses the Power Delivery 2.0 standard instead of the newer PD 3.0; you can fully charge the Pixel 4 XL from zero to 100% in around an hour and a half, but you don’t get the burst of juice when you initially plug it in as you can with the Galaxy Note 10 Plus, which is helpful in a pinch.
+It still uses the Power Delivery 2.0 standard instead of the newer PD 3.0; you can fully charge the Pixel 4 XL from zero to 100% in around an hour and a half, but you don’t get the burst of juice when you initially plug it in that you get with the Galaxy Note 10 Plus, which is helpful in a pinch.